When To Seek Trauma Therapy?

-If you have experienced a traumatic event you may be wondering if and when to seek therapy.
-Our trauma-informed therapists at The Counseling and Wellness Center of Pittsburgh are here to help you identify when to seek professional help in dealing with a traumatic experience.
+If you have experienced a traumatic event you may be wondering if and when to seek trauma therapy.
+Our trauma informed therapists at Counseling and Wellness Center of Pittsburgh are here to help you identify when to seek professional help in dealing with a traumatic experience.

 What is Trauma?

-But trauma can also be caused by a natural disaster, a pandemic, managing chronic medical conditions, experiencing a traumatic child birth as well as discrimination, racism or bullying.
 Individuals can also be traumatized by repeated exposure to disasters or violent events through television and social media.
 Everyone will react to traumatic events differently experiencing a wide range of physical and emotional reactions, while one thing may leave a lasting impact on one, another may not be as deeply impacted.
-Trauma experts look at ‘resilience’ which are internal mechanisms which can protect us from having long term effects from trauma.
+Trauma informed experts look at ‘resilience’ which are internal mechanisms which can protect us from having long term effects from trauma.

 Preliminary Self Assessment

 Please keep in mind as you do a preliminary self assessment of your mental health, everyone heals from trauma at their own pace, however, if you’re experiencing any of the following symptoms it may be time for you to seek professional help:

 - If you are having trouble functioning at home or work such as being unable to focus or feeling afraid.